webhintio/hint/docs/developer-guide/formatters/index.md

 # How to develop a formatter

-A `formatter` is used to format the results of sonar.
+A `formatter` is used to format the results of `sonar`.
 It can be as simple as just outputing the results in `JSON` format, or as complex as connecting to a database and storing the results in it.

 To create one, you just need a module that exports an object with a method named `format()`.
 This method will receive an array of `message`s if any issues have been found.

 The following is a basic `formatter` that just `.stringify()`s the results: